unimarkup/specification/Unimarkup_Language_ReferenceManual.md

 The following characters must only be escaped by a backslash in the given context:

 - `()`: At block end for a possible link
-- `§` : At block start until end of flagname
+- `§` : At block start until end of flag name
-- `_` : When used twice to mark start or end of a underlined paragraph
+- `_` : When used twice to mark start or end of an underlined paragraph
 - `!` : Between `[` and `§` as flag negation
 - `@` : At block start for macros
 - `#` : At start of a header
 - `$` : When directly followed by a valid latex math symbol or another `$` and inside math mode
 - `|` : Inside a table (even inside verbatim or math blocks), or at start of a new line
 - `-` : At start of a new line marking a bullet list
-- `~` : When used twice to mark start or end of a strikethrough paragraph, or three times or more to mark a verbatim block
+- `~` : When used twice to mark start or end of a strike through paragraph, or three times or more to mark a verbatim block
 - `+` : At start of a new line marking a bullet list
 - `:` : After a `{` inside a macro definition and before a `}`, used to specify parameters
 - `>` : At start of a new line